There's Fair and there's Fair – Interaction Between Humans and Machines

-In interactions with other humans, e.g., negotiations or economic transactions, social norms, and preferences play an important role.
-But is this still the case when interacting with machines?
-In a world with a growing number of anonymous and automated economic interactions and transactions this becomes more and more relevant.
+In human interaction, e.g., negotiations or economic transactions, social norms, and preferences play an important role.
+But is this still the case when humans interact with machines?
+In a world with a growing number of anonymous and automated economic interactions and transactions, this is becoming more and more relevant.

-In lab experiments, we investigate how decisions change when interacting with a computer agent like intelligent decision support systems or conversational agents instead of humans and what impact human characteristics (e.g., a voice, name, human appearance, or even a personality) of the system may have.
+In lab experiments, we investigate how decisions change when humans interact with computer agents like intelligent decision support systems or conversational agents instead of humans and what impact human characteristics (e.g., a voice, name, human appearance, or even a personality) of the system may have.

-With this project we aim on giving a fundamental understanding of how humans make decisions in social interactions with human-like computer agents.
-The results provide implications for economic decision situations where consumers interact with AI-based smart machines, like chat-bots as a first touch point in a customer journey or AI-based voice agents in call centers, e.g., when complaining about products or services.
+With this project, we aim to gain a fundamental understanding of how humans make decisions in social interactions with human-like computer agents.
+The results provide implications for economic decision situations where consumers interact with AI-based smart machines like chat-bots as a first touch point in a customer journey or AI-based voice agents in call centers, e.g., when complaining about products or services.

 - Humans are more likely to accept unfair offers from machines than from humans.

 - However, human characteristics in machines lead to a tendency to reject unfair offers.